 In contrast to this success and rapid development in the field of spasing and spasers, there has so far been a comparatively limited progress in the field of loss compensation by gain in metamaterials, which is based on the same principles of quantum amplification as the spaser.
-This status exists despite a significant effort in this direction and numerous theoretical publications, e.g., [267, 293].
-There has been so far a single, not yet confirmed independently, observation of the full loss compensation in a plasmonic metamaterial with gain [288].
+This status exists despite a significant effort in this direction and numerous theoretical publications, e.g., [267, 305].
+There has been so far a single, not yet confirmed independently, observation of the full loss compensation in a plasmonic metamaterial with gain [298].

-In large periodic metamaterials, plasmonic modes generally are propagating waves (SPPs) that satisfy Bloch theorem [294] and are characterized by quasi-wavevector k.
-These are propagating waves except for the band edges where $\mathbf{ka} = \pm \pi$, where a is the lattice vector.
+In large periodic metamaterials, plasmonic modes generally are propagating waves (SPPs) that satisfy Bloch theorem [306] and are characterized by quasi-wavevector \mathbf{k} .
+These are propagating waves except for the band edges where $\mathbf{ka} = \pm \pi$, where \mathbf{a} is the lattice vector.
 At the band edges, the group velocity v_g of these modes is zero, and these modes are localized, i.e., they are SPs.
 Their wave function is periodic with period 2a, which may be understood as a result of the Bragg reflection from the crystallographic planes.
-Within this 2a period, these band-edge modes can, indeed, be treated quasistatically because $2a \ll l_s$, $\hat{\lambda}$.
-If any of the band-edge frequencies is within the range of compensation [where the condition (80) [or, (82)] is satisfied], the system will spase.
-In fact, at the band edge, this metamaterial with gain is similar to a distributed feedback (DFB) laser [295].
+Within this 2a period, these band-edge modes can, indeed, be treated quasistatically because $2a \ll l_s$, λ .
+If any of the band-edge frequencies is within the range of compensation [where the condition (1.83) [or, (1.85)] is satisfied], the system will spase.
+In fact, at the band edge, this metamaterial with gain is similar to a distributed feedback (DFB) laser [307].
 It actually is a DFB spaser, which, as all the DFB lasers, generates in a band-edge mode.

 Moreover, not only the SPPs, which are exactly at the band edge, will be localized.
 Due to unavoidable disorder caused by fabrication defects in metamaterials, there will be scattering of the SPPs from these defects.
 Close to the band edge, the group velocity becomes small, $v_g \rightarrow 0$.
-Because the scattering cross section of any wave is $\propto v_g^{-2}$, the corresponding SPPs experience Anderson localization [296].
-Also, there always will be SPs nanolocalized at the defects of the metamaterial, whose local fields are hot spots - see Fig. 10 and, generally, Sec.
-3.5 and the publications referenced therein.
-Each of such hot spots within the bandwidth of conditions (80) or (82) will be a generating spaser, which clamps the inversion and precludes the full loss compensation.
+Because the scattering cross section of any wave is $\propto v_g^{-2}$, the corresponding SPPs experience Anderson localization [308].
+Also, there always will be SPs nanolocalized at the defects of the metamaterial, whose local fields are hot spots-see Fig. 1.10 and, generally, Sect.
+1.3.5 and the publications referenced therein.
+Each of such hot spots within the bandwidth of conditions (1.83) or (1.85) will be a generating spaser, which clamps the inversion and precludes the full loss compensation.

 Note that for a 2d metamaterial (metasurface), the amplification of the spontaneous emission and spasing may occur in SPP modes propagating in plane of the structure, unlike the signal that propagates normally to it as in Ref.
-[288].

-Acknowledgments
+[298].

-This work was supported by Grant No. DEFG02-01ER15213 from the Chemical Sciences, Biosciences and Geosciences Division and by Grant No. DE-FG02-11ER46789 from the Materials Sciences and Engineering Division of the Office of the Basic Energy Sciences, Office of Science, U.S. Department of Energy, and by a grant from the U.S.Israel Binational Science Foundation.
+Acknowledgments This work was supported by Grant No. DEFG02-01ER15213 from the Chemical Sciences, Biosciences and Geosciences Division and by Grant No. DE-FG02-11ER46789 from the Materials Sciences and Engineering Division of the Office of the Basic Energy Sciences, Office of Science, U.S. Department of Energy.